bgu-frontend/hw4-security/README.md

 4. We will use cloudinary to serve the video files.

 ### Front end components
-1.  automatic focus on the title text box in the create post page.
+1. Automatic focus on the title text box in the create post page, instead of the current html tag, implement it yourself using an effect.
-2.  if a video exists, it should appear, in every page where the post content is shown.
+2. If a video exists, it should appear, in every page where the post content is shown.

 ### Bonus: 0-10 points ("magen" for the exercises) for extra features:
 1. Implement a light/dark theme button for all frontent components (under "components" directory).
 See For example, https://react.dev/learn,  top right corner.